mikemellor11/normalize-scss/README.md

 * Vertical rhythm mixins: Allowing you to alter the font-size, line-height and margins in Normalize’s output without hacking the library.
 * Optional Eyeglass support.
-* Several ready-to-fork versions that integrate typography Sass modules like Typey, style guides built with KSS, or the legacy Compass module.
+* Several ready-to-fork versions that integrate typography Sass modules like Typey, or style guides built with KSS.

 # normalize.css v5